 2. If It Looks Like Food and Smells Like Food…

-The thing about cat vomit is that it often comes up looking the same as it did in the bowl.
-Some cats throw up when they eat too much.
+The thing about cat vomit is that it often comes up looking very similar as it did in the bowl.
+Some cats bring their food up when they eat too much or too quickly.
 Then, when something is sitting in front of them that looks just like their food, why wouldn’t they want to eat it?
 A cat’s vomit potentially smells the same as its food too.
 If it looks like food and smells like food, it must be food, right?
 Your cat might not know the difference.

 3. They’re Keeping Things Clean